 Intravenous Therapy Nursing

-What Is The Average Salary For An Intravenous Therapy Nurse?
+What Is Intravenous Therapy Nursing?

-Other takes that an intravenous therapy nurse has to do for the patient include: punctures in the venous and arterial areas, maintaining IV tubing, dressings for the IV site, and other types of IV care, monitoring the area and the body for any infections that might occur, assessing the patient during each and every treatment, and initiating any therapies in an emergency setting if needed.
+Other takes that an intravenous therapy nurse has to do for the patient include punctures in the venous and arterial areas, maintaining IV tubing, dressings for the IV site and other types of IV care, monitoring the area and the body for any infections that might occur, assessing the patient during each treatment, and initiating any therapies in an emergency setting if needed.